mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step4.md

 `kubectl port-forward $POD 8080:8080 --address 0.0.0.0`{{execute}}

 Click the `Display 8080` tab in the terminal window.
 Notice how the image version is `1.10`.
 Press `Control + C` to stop forwarding.

+### Question:

+**What other Helm command can we run to verify the application deployment and obtain more information?**